Role policies

 3 The resource to which the following rule applies.

-4 The list of permissible actions that the role can carry out on the given resource.
+4 The list of allowable actions that the role can carry out on the given resource.

 5 Wildcard actions are supported.